elibroftw/blog.elijahlopez.ca/content/posts/how-to-invest-in-the-stock-market.md

 ### Converting CAD to USD and Back: Norbert's Gambit

 With IBKR, I suggest just using the platform as the fees are very affordable.
 With other brokerages however, I suggest employing Norbert's Gambit to avoid percentage foreign exchange fees.
 This is incredibly simple for RBC.
 Buy DLR and sell (short) DLR.U.
 RBC will settle both balances automatically.
-On a brokerage like National Bank I don't believe the platform will auto-settle a long and a short of the same stock.
-You will need to contact support and ask them to journal shares to the stock traded on the US exchange or USD denomination.
 I usually value invest, so I buy a bank stock traded on the TSX and NYSE and then ask the brokerage support to journal the shares that I don't plan on holding.
 So I might buy 300 shares of TSX:BNS, and then journal 270 of them to NYSE and then sell them.
 Most of the time I've done this the stock has appreciated while holding it for a few days, and technically speaking if stocks are priced to return capital, stocks should be going up most of the time anyways.

 ### Passive ETF Investing